JobtechSwe/myskills-web/README.md

 npm start
 ```

+## Tech

+### GraphQL

+Apollo GraphQL is used both for server-queries and for local (global) state-management.

+In the register-process (`views/CreateProfile`) all data is saved via [`apollo-client`](https://www.apollographql.com/docs/react/why-apollo#combine-data) in local storage until a CV is saved.
+When a CV is saved, the views that are provided are located in `views/Profile` and all mutations and queries are then made towards the API which handles data from Egendata.
+To re-use the main-logic of the components we've decided to put these in `views/partials`.

 ## Importing modules

 The `baseUrl`-flag is enabled and pointed to `src/` in `tsconfig.json` to enable us to import